Robotics-Club-IIT-BHU/ROS-Specialization-22/week3/Subpart-2/README.md

 ## Submission instructions
 Give the husky a goal point within the map and record a video of husky reaching the goal. (upto whatever best you could achieve, partially working allowed)

-**Phew!! that was a lot you learnt in the first two subparts.
+**Phew!!
+That was a lot you learnt in the first two subparts.
 We are thrilled to see your hardwork and effort. :clap: :clap:**